by Stephanie Frasco

 If you aren’t blogging on a regular basis, you are missing out on a huge opportunity.
 In the changing business environment that we live in, missing out on something could mean the difference in earning more money, attracting new clients, getting more speaking gigs, or even that promotion you’ve been hoping to get.

-We know that blogging increases the bottom line of a smaller businesses by increasing leads and sales, but what about your personal brand?
+We know that blogging increases the bottom line of smaller businesses by increasing leads and sales, but what about your personal brand?

 Why Is Blogging So Important For Your Professional Success?